LionelKarlen/elk-utils/src/boxes.typ

   ]
 }

 /// Alert box.
-Renders red with the "Alert" prefix.
+Renders with the "Alert" prefix.
 ///
 /// -> content
 #let alert(